Polychaete: Description

 Polychaetes are segmented worms, generally less than 10 cm in length, although ranging at the extremes from 1 mm to 3 m, in Eunice aphroditois.
 They can sometimes be brightly coloured, and may be iridescent or even luminescent.
 Each segment bears a pair of paddle-like and highly vascularized parapodia, which are used for movement and, in many species, act as the worm's primary respiratory surfaces.
-Bundles of bristles, called chaetae, project from the parapodia.
+Bundles of bristles, the chaetae, project from the parapodia.

-However, polychaetes vary widely from this generalised pattern, and can display a range of different body forms.
-The most generalised polychaetes are those that crawl along the bottom, but others have adapted to many different ecological niches, including burrowing, swimming, pelagic life, tube-dwelling or boring, commensalism, and parasitism, requiring various modifications to their body structures.
+However, polychaete body plans vary widely from this generalized pattern, and can display a range of different body forms.
+The most generalised polychaetes are those that crawl along the bottom, but others have adapted to many different ecological niches, including burrowing, pelagic swimming, dwelling in self-created tubes or ones bored out of a substrate, commensalism, and parasitism; such varied lifestyles requires a divergence from the basic body plan of the common ancestor.

 The head, or prostomium, is relatively well developed, compared with other annelids.
+It projects forward over the mouth, which is located on the succeeding section; the peristomium.
+The mouthparts vary in form depending on their diets, since the group includes predators, herbivores, filter feeders, scavengers, and parasites.
+In general, however, they possess a pair of jaws and a pharynx that can be rapidly everted, allowing the worms to grab food and pull it into their mouths.
+In some species, the pharynx is modified into a lengthy proboscis.
+Their jaws are formed from sclerotised collagen.
+The digestive tract is a simple tube, usually with a stomach partway along.

-It projects forward over the mouth, which therefore lies on the animal's underside.
-The head normally includes two to four pair of eyes, although some species are blind.
-These are typically fairly simple structures, capable of distinguishing only light and dark, although some species have large eyes with lenses that may be capable of more sophisticated vision, including the Alciopids' complex eyes which rival cephalopod and vertebrate eyes.
+The head may include two to four pairs of eyes, although some species are eyeless.
+The eyes are typically fairly simple structures, capable of distinguishing only light and dark, although some species have large eyes with lenses that may be capable of more sophisticated vision, an example being the complex eyes of Alciopidae, which rival those of cephalopods and vertebrates.
+The head also includes a pair of antennae, tentacle-like palps, and a pair of pits lined with cilia known as nuchal organs, which are chemoreceptors that help the worm to seek out food.